 Long Island consists of two forks: the North Fork and the South Fork.
 A hotel stay on Long Island should be based around the attractions you care to see while you are there.
 Islip Airport hotels give you easy access to both the North Fork and the many excellent vineyards scattered about and makes Manhattan a quick trip.
 For those who prefer the beautiful beaches offered in the high-class Hamptons, plan to stay on the South Fork where the rich and famous spend their summers frolicking in the quaint towns that add charm to the stylish Hamptons.

-Hot Tips: The North Fork has many great beaches as well, and it's a less expensive stay.
+Take It or Leave It: The North Fork has many great beaches as well, and it's a less expensive stay.
 Two short ferry rides will allow you to explore the Hamptons as a day trip.

 When visiting Long Island, with its location right outside Manhattan and on the water, you're sure to find quite a few fantastic restaurants.
 Both forks are loaded with eateries you don't want to miss that range from upscale to low key.
 For those seeking seafood as fresh as it gets, head to Montauk where at some restaurants, you can see the fish come right off the boat.